yasincansahin/Trekstore_Surftab_wintron10.1_drivers/README.md

 ---

-📥 How to Download From This Repository
+📥 How to Download From This Repository (Beginner-Friendly Guide)

-1. Scroll down to the Assets section of the current Release.
+1. Scroll up to the top of this page.

-2. Download the file:
-Trekstore_Surftab_wintron10.1_drivers.zip
+2. Find the Releases section on the right side (or at the bottom if you’re on mobile).

+3. Click the latest release to open it.

+4. In the Assets area, click on the file named: wintron_10.1_treiber.zip (≈148 MB)

+5. The download will start automatically.

-3. Extract the ZIP file to your computer.
+6. Once the download is finished, extract/unzip the file on your computer.

+That’s it — you now have the full driver package!